Here's a breakdown of some of the benefits and drawbacks of LendingPoint personal loans.

 Whether your credit score is in fair shape or less than stellar, you may be able to qualify for a personal loan with LendingPoint.
-The lender offers quick funding and relatively low loan amounts but also has an origination fee and shorter-than-average repayment terms.
+The lender offers quick funding and relatively low loan amounts but also has an origination fee.

 |Time to receive funds||As soon as one business day|

 Make sure to evaluate the benefits and drawbacks of a LendingPoint personal loan before applying.

 - Options for people with low credit scores: LendingPoint accepts borrowers with credit scores as low as 590, making it an attractive option for people who may have trouble getting approved elsewhere.